 Historical Commission News

-The Easton Historical Commission will for the seventeenth year, announce the names of their preservation award recipients on Sunday, January 22, 2017 from 3 pm to 5 pm, at Oakes Ames Memorial Hall, North Easton (more information to follow).
+The Easton Historical Commission will for the eighteenth year, announce the names of their preservation award recipients on Sunday, January 14, 2018 from 3 pm to 5 pm, at Oakes Ames Memorial Hall, North Easton (more information to follow).
 The Chaffin and Briggs Awards will be presented at this event.

 The Chaffin Award is given to an individual who has made a significant contribution to historic preservation in the Town of Easton.
 The Briggs Award will be given in recognition of a building, site, landscape, architectural, or archeological project that is a significant part of Easton’s historical integrity.

 Recipients of these prestigious awards will be carefully chosen by the Easton Historical Commission.

 To complement this event, a photography competition for individuals who reside in Easton will be held.
 Entries will be accepted from November 1st through December 15th, 2017 and winners will be announced at the awards ceremony.
 The criteria for judging of these images will be equally divided between artistic ability, creativity of subject, and adherence to theme.

 Theme: Part I The Historic Beauty of Easton – Characterized as the historical treasures of Easton and may include architectural and archeological sites.

 Theme: Part II The Natural Beauty of Easton – Characterized as the historical treasures of Easton as seen through its landscapes.

 Theme: Part III The Beauty of Easton Through its People – Characterized as the capture of a person subject in an activity or landscape as the subject is unaware.